manjot4/Internet-Assignment-1/README.md

 1. Construction of file system with multiple file servers, directory server, lock server, client proxy and various clients.
 2. All information can be found in Task3 folder above.

+<b>STATEMENTS :

+I have read and I understand the plagiarism provisions and the General Regulations of the University Calender for the current year, found at: http://www.tcd.ie/calender
+I have also completed the online tutorial on avoiding plagiarism ‘Ready, Steady, Write’ , located at http://tcd-ie.libguides.com/plagiarism/ready-steady-write

+<b>Signature – Manjot Singh